Hollowpath/bakes/README.md

       1. Open web browser and go to `http://localhost/phpmyadmin` (assuming XAMPP is installed locally and using default settings).
       2. Click on the "User accounts" tab at the top of the phpMyAdmin interface.
       3. Click on the "Edit privileges" icon (a small pencil) next to the root user.
-      4. In the "Change password" section, enter your new password in the "Password" field.
+      4. In the "Change password" section, enter new password in the "Password" field.
       5. Scroll down and click on the "Go" button at the bottom to save the changes.

    - Implement SSL;